California’s Public School Enrollment Could Drop for 10 More Years

 As the pandemic waned, homeschool participation dropped to about 47,000 students.

-Homeschooled students accounted for fewer than 1 percent of total California enrollment, with 80 percent of state students in public schools, 11 percent in charter schools, and 8 percent in private schools.
+Homeschooled students accounted for less than 1 percent of total California enrollment, with 80 percent of state students in public schools, 11 percent in charter schools, and 8 percent in private schools.

 Because school district funding is tied to attendance, the institute advised California lawmakers to consider “potential unintended consequences” of any actions they may take to “ease the financial burdens” of districts with declining enrollment, especially if those districts are in affluent areas.

-“For example, providing additional funding to declining districts would likely shift state support from inland to coastal regions, even though coastal incomes are generally higher,” the report explained.
+“For example, providing additional funding to declining districts would likely shift state support from inland to coastal regions, even though coastal incomes are generally higher,” the report stated.

-“In short, the state will need to carefully balance student needs across districts experiencing a wide variety of enrollment trends, from growth to decline,” they said.
+“In short, the state will need to carefully balance student needs across districts experiencing a wide variety of enrollment trends, from growth to decline.”

 Declining enrollment has also had a real impact on teachers.
 Education news website EdSource stated this spring that 100 school districts in the state sent layoff notices to 1,900 teachers, which they noted was “15 times more than the 124 that were issued last spring.”